-The stat that should change how you train
+What stat should change how you train?

 80% of running injuries are overuse injuries.
 Not freak accidents.
 Not bad luck.
 Overuse, meaning your training load exceeded your body's ability to recover from it.